 AUSTIN, July 17, 2015 – Unizin is proud to welcome the State University System of Florida (SUSF) today.
-The new addition brings the Consortium up to 22 higher education institutions and nearly doubles the organization’s current student
+The new addition brings the Consortium up to 22 higher education institutions and nearly doubles the organization’s current student population.

 “This is truly a momentous day, as it doubles the number of institutions in our consortium,” said Robin Littleworth, Chief Operating Officer at Unizin.
 “Not only will the State University System enjoy the membership benefits, but we look forward to their perspectives and contributions to the consortium going forward.”